Fawdon Metro station: History

-The station was used by 326,399 passengers in 2017–18, making it the fifth-most-used station on the Airport branch.

 In 2018, the station, along with others on the Airport branch, were refurbished as part of the Metro: All Change programme.
 The project saw improvements to accessibility, security and energy efficiency, as well as the re-branding of the station to the new black and white corporate colour scheme.

+The Metro station was used by 745,585 passengers in 2024/25, almost identical to the pre-pandemic figure of 745,332 in 2018/19.

 Facilities

 Fawdon has two side platforms, which are staggered on opposite sides of the level crossing on Fawdon Lane.
 The eastbound platform lies to the west of the level crossing, with the westbound platform to the east.
 There are separate ramped accesses to the two platforms from Fawdon Lane, whilst the eastbound platform can also be accessed by the car park off Fawdon Park Road.
-The car park is free and has 23 spaces, plus two accessible spaces.
+The car park is free and has 21 spaces, plus two accessible spaces.
 There is also provision for cycle parking, with three cycle pods available.

 The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.